goudham-me/homepage/digital_garden/personal_projects/personal_projects.md

 pivotal role in building up the understanding that I have now.
 (And the understanding that I do have now is still so minuscule - **cue existential-crisis aaaaaaaaaaaAAAAAAAAA**)

-At the time of writing, I'm at the beginning of my career, and I personally can't wait to develop further and dive into more and more rabbit holes that working on these projects allows me too!
+At the time of writing, I'm at the very beginning of my career, and I personally can't wait to develop further and dive into more and more rabbit holes that working on these projects allows me too!
 And of course, I hope to bring _you_ along for ride too.
 Watch this space :D